EPR Representative logoEPR Representative

 2. Battery scope assessed: loose units sold + units embedded in devices.

-3. Dossier filed with Corepile or Screlec.
+3. Dossier filed with Ecosystem or Screlec.

 4. IDU issued, published to SYDEREP within 2-3 weeks.